 The processing is necessary for the purposes of the legitimate interests pursued by the GSC, except where such interests are overridden by the interests or fundamental rights and freedoms of the data subject which require protection of personal data.

 Sometimes we may be required by another body to disclose personal data under relevant legislation or by court order.
+Where that is the case, we will take appropriate steps to ensure:

 that your personal data is subject to a similar level of protection in that jurisdiction that it would be in the Isle of Man.